-- Check on number of ambiguities (biases) fixed - grep FINAL <summary file> - A 3 in column "Fixd" means fixed, 1 means still floating point estimate - If still non-fixed biases or atmospheric delays are estimated then smoothing solution should be made (back_type smooth) - output in NEU, geodetic, DHU, XYZ coordinates.
-NEU are simple North East distances and height differences from fixed site.
+- Check on number of ambiguities (biases) fixed grep FINAL <summary file> - A 3 in column "Fixd" means fixed, 1 means still floating point estimate - If still non-fixed biases or atmospheric delays are estimated then smoothing solution should be made ("back_type smooth") - output in NEU, geodetic, DHU, XYZ coordinates.
+NEU are simple north and east distances and height differences from fixed site.
 (Convenient for plotting and small position changes).
-DHU is similar but difference are from the apriori coordinates of the site.
+DHU is similar but difference are from the a priori coordinates of the site.